knotidm/TouchDesigner-Projects/README.md

 - DeferredLighting
 - ToneMap
 - HDR
+- particles with forces from .bhclassic files
 - VolumetricLighting (not working for now)
-- .bhclassic format based particles (not working for now)